I’m a Postdoctoral Research Scientist at the Lamont-Doherty Earth Observatory of Columbia University.

 I aim to understand African paleoclimate throughout the Miocene, Pliocene, and Pleistocene on time scales ranging from millions to hundreds of years.
-This is crucial for understanding and contextualizing our hominin ancestors’ evolutionary past.
-The tools I use to address these pressing questions are found in sedimentary archives from lakes and oceans in the form of organic biomarkers.
-In particular, I use the hydrogen and carbon isotopic signatures found in ancient leaf wax to reconstruct past hydroclimate and environmental changes.
+This is crucial for contextualizing our hominin ancestors’ evolutionary past and understanding how particularly vulnerable ecosystems will respond to future global warming.
+The tools I use to address these pressing questions are found in sedimentary archives from lakes and oceans.
+In particular, I use the hydrogen and carbon isotopic signatures of ancient leaf waxes to reconstruct past hydroclimate and environmental changes.

 I did my PhD in Jim Russell’s organic geochemistry lab at Brown University, and now work with Peter de Menocal and Kevin Uno at Lamont.
 Please view my CV for a list of publications and check out the research page to learn about my involvement in a variety of exciting projects.